eficode/robotframework-oxygen/DEVGUIDE.md

         self.assertEqual(test_suite['name'], 'Locust test suite, failure percentage 70')
 ```

-All tests should pass.
-Now we have completed an LocustHandler with unit tests which test the most important functionalities.
+We will have 7 unit tests now.
+Running the unit tests from the `locusthandler/`  with `python -m unittest tests/test_locust.py` command we can notice that all 7 tests are run successfully.
+We have completed an LocustHandler with unit tests which test the most important functionalities.